-The dentists used rubber dam for root canal treatments in line with current guidance.
+We found that some of the dentists did not always use rubber dam for root canal treatments in line with current guidance.
 (A rubber dam is a thin, rectangular sheet, usually latex rubber, used in dentistry to isolate the operative site from the rest of the mouth and protect the airway.
 Rubber dams should be used when endodontic treatment is being provided.
 On the rare occasions when it is not possible to use rubber dam the reasons should be recorded in the patient's dental care records giving details as to how the patient's safety was assured).
+However, we found that the reason for not using rubber dam was not always documented.
+The dentists described to us how they protected the air way when not using rubber dam, such as using cotton wool roll.